-Upon the application of (Respondent) GAUTAM ARORA, M.D. in the attached Consent Agreement and Order, which is made a part of this Consent Order; it is upon facsimile transmission to Respondent or Respondent's attorney, whichever is first.
+Upon the application of (Respondent) CLEOPATRA LAICER, D.O.
+In the attached Consent Agreement and Order, which is made a part of this Consent Order, it is ORDERED, that the Consent Agreement, and its terms, are adopted and It is further by mailing of a copy of this Consent Order, either by first class mail to Respondent at the address in the attached Consent Agreement or by certified mall to Respondent's attorney, OR upon facsimile transmission to Respondent or Respondent's attorney, whichever is first.